smcclab/nime-embedded-ai/rpi.md

 - [Making Predictive NIMEs with Neural Networks](https://creativeprediction.xyz/presentations/intro/)
 - [An Interactive Musical Prediction System with MDRNNs](https://creativeprediction.xyz/presentations/imps)

-While LSTM-RNNs are a bit out of fashion compared with the _transformer_ approaches used in present large language models (LLMs), the purpose of this workshop is efficient neural network designs that work in an embedded setting (no data centres and no GPUs required), so MDRNNs are still a very good choice in this context.
+While LSTM-RNNs are a bit out of fashion compared with the _transformer_ approaches used in present large language models (LLMs), the purpose of this workshop is efficient neural network designs that work in an embedded setting (no data centres and no GPUs required), MDRNNs are still a very good choice in this context.

-**TODO** Some more on MIDI and OSC and how IMPSY might need to be configured.
+### Configuring IMPSY with synths and controllers

+**TODO**

+### The IMPSY workflow

+Although IMPSY includes some sample generative AI model files, ideally you would train your own models on your own data.
+IMPSY helps you do this in three steps:

+1. **collect data:** run IMPSY with your musical interface with or _without_ a machine learning model working.
+IMPSY saves your interaction data as `.log` files.
+2. **collate log files into a dataset:** collect one or more log files together in a `.npz` file in a format that is convenient for AI training.
+You can use the `dataset` command in IMPSY's CLI or use the web UI.
+3. **train an AI model:** run a training procedure on a dataset file to create a new generative AI model.
+You can only train models with the CLI.

-## Installing IMPSY on your computer
+## Installing IMPSY with Docker

 IMPSY is distributed as a code repository at <https://github.com/cpmpercussion/impsy>.
-We're going to try installing it in two ways: as a docker image and natively using Python and Poetry.
+We're going to try installing it as a docker container.

 The downside of the docker container is that it won't know about MIDI devices on your system (OSC communication is fine).

-The downside of the Python/Poetry method is that configuring your system with Python can be an [absolute nightmare](https://xkcd.com/1987/).

-Start with Docker and try out Python afterwards if you can get it working, it's important to be ok with abandoning the Python/Poetry install if it's beyond you as it might take too long and we have other things to do in this workshop!
+You can also install IMPSY directly using Poetry and Python but it can be [tricky](https://xkcd.com/1987/).
+So start with Docker and go for native Python later if you have time.

 So here's your first tasks: